 Within a warm, safe and confidential environment, you can explore any issues or problems they have in order to gain peace of mind.

 The Approach I offer is Person-Centred Counselling.
 I work with adults from the age of 18 years on, on a one to one basis.
 Appointments are confidential, take place weekly (or possibly twice weekly if required) and last 50 minutes.
 I work Wednesdays and Fridays and am able to offer appointments in the early evening if necessary.
-I consult at two venues:
+Counselling session venues can be discussed on agreement.

 PERSON CENTRED COUNSELLING